Integrate with the Canonical Observability Stack

 Integrate Livepatch with COS-Lite through Grafana-Agent

-You first need to deploy the Grafana-Agent operator either for k8s or VMs, which is a telemetry collector used to aggregate and push information to the COS-lite bundle.
+This approach will involve the Grafana-Agent operator either for k8s or VMs, which is a telemetry collector used to aggregate and push information to the COS-lite bundle.

 To deploy Grafana-Agent run: